 City staff are preparing proposed Comprehensive Plan Amendments for Jackson East for a Planning Commission public hearing scheduled for August 14, 2019.
 Jackson East property owners and other stakeholders are encouraged to provide oral testimony during the Planning Commission public hearing, as well as submit written testimony in advance of or during the public hearing.

 Following adoption of the proposed Comprehensive Plan Amendments, a property may remain in unincorporated Washington County under the County’s Future Development 20-Acre (FD-20) designation.
 Properties in close proximity to Hillsboro city limits may annex.
 Annexation into the City of Hillsboro is at the discretion of each property owner.

 Public Engagement and Next Steps

-Since 2016, the City has held six Jackson East community meetings plus a North of Waibel Creek property owner meeting, and has spoken with stakeholders in person and via e-mail and phone.
+Since 2016, the City has held seven Jackson East community meetings and has spoken with stakeholders in person, via e-mail, and phone.

-The City of Hillsboro is moving forward with finalizing the Jackson East Master Plan and proposed Comprehensive Plan Amendments.
-See the “Next Steps” on the right side of this webpage.
-A Planning Commission public hearing for Jackson East Comprehensive Plan Amendments is scheduled for the evening of Wednesday, August 14, 2019, beginning at 6:00 pm in the Hillsboro Civic Center Auditorium.
+The City of Hillsboro has finalized the Jackson East Master Plan and Implementation Strategy document and developed proposed Comprehensive Plan and Community Development Code (CDC) Amendments.
+A Planning Commission public hearing for the Jackson East proposed Comprehensive Plan and CDC Amendments took place on August 14, 2019.
+The Planning Commission public hearing is scheduled to be continued to the evening of Wednesday, September 11, 2019, beginning at 6:00 p.m. in the Shirley Huffman Auditorium at the Civic Center.